RMITLibrary/easy_cite/2022-build/markdown/vancouver.md

 Note: Check first with your lecturer, or teacher, if it is permissible to cite your previously submitted work.

-Remember that when submitting work, you will be asked to agree to the [Assessment Declaration](https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/assessment-declaration).
+Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/assessment-declaration" target="_blank">Assessment Declaration</a> (opens in a new tab).

-The publication [Citing Medicine](https://www.ncbi.nlm.nih.gov/books/NBK7256/) on which this information is based does not provide guidelines on how to cite your own work.
+The publication <a href="https://www.ncbi.nlm.nih.gov/books/NBK7256/" target="_blank">Citing Medicine</a> (opens in a new tab) on which this information is based does not provide guidelines on how to cite your own work.
 The following is based on how to cite dissertations and theses.

 If you cite or quote your previous work, treat yourself as the author and your own previous course work as an unpublished paper.